Best Online Writing Jobs for College Students

 Despite all this, iWriter does some things right.
 For one, those who have tested it claim that the payments always arrive on time.
 Secondly, although no author will get rich using this website or even make it a source of full-time income, it’s certainly possible to earn some spare cash for those who are willing to put in the effort.

 Payment: Payment per article is directly connected to the author’s star rating.
-The writers get 81% of the price of the article leading the beginners or “Standard” writers to earn $1.62, $2.43 and $4.05 for a 300, 500 and 700 word articles respectively.
+The writers get 65% of the price of the article leading the beginners or “Standard” writers to earn $1.43, $2.145 and $3.575 for a 300, 500 and 700 word articles respectively, and 70% of the price for special requests.

 Upwork (formerly Odesk) is currently the largest online freelancing platform.
 With over 1.5 million clients, it offers something for everyone.
 It hosts a variety of projects, including those for writers in all niches.
 And, since virtually anyone is free to join, it’s a suitable platform for students looking to earn something extra.